A Few Words,

 My dachshund, Rocket eats an array of food.
 My motto is “high-quality food, rotation, experimentation and variety.”

-The backbone of his diet is Acana Grain Free dry dog food to make sure he is getting all of his essential nutrients.
+The backbone of his diet is Acana Grain Free dry dog food.
 Acana has an excellent reputation, and they are consistently ranked as one of the best dry dog foods available.

 I feed him slightly less than what the vet recommends, and I add in fresh vegetables and some blueberries.
 He loves broccoli, carrots, green beans, celery and pumpkin.

 About three times per week, I will give him Pet Plate.
 This is by far Rocket's favorite dish.
 He goes completely nuts when he gets this food, especially when I heat it up.